JacoboSanchez/remote-scoreboard/README.md

 Features:
 ---------
 * **Complete Match Control:**
     * Manage points, sets, and timeouts for both teams.
     * Indicate the serving team.
-    *   Undo functionality for points and timeouts.
+    * Undo functionality for the last action performed.
     * Support for both indoor (25 points, 5 sets) and beach volleyball (21 points, 3 sets) modes.
+    * **Long press** a point or set button to open a dialog and enter a custom value directly.
 * **Advanced Customization:**
     * Customize team names, logos, and colors.
     * Adjust the scoreboard's dimensions (height, width) and position (horizontal, vertical).
     * Apply a glossy/gradient effect to the scoreboard.
     * Show or hide team logos.
     * Lock team colors and icons to prevent accidental changes.
     * Create and load custom themes to quickly switch between different styles.
 * **User and Overlay Management:**
     * Support for multiple users with password protection.
     * Control multiple overlays from a single instance of the application.
     * Select from a list of predefined overlays.
 * **User-Friendly Interface:**
     * Dark mode support (auto, on, off).
     * Auto-hide the scoreboard during gameplay.
     * Automatically switch to a simplified view showing only the current set.
     * Internationalization support (English and Spanish).
 * **Flexible Deployment:**
     * Run locally as a Python application.
     * Deploy as a Docker container.
     * Expose the application to the internet using ngrok-like services.

 Building docker image: